Aldwick

-Aldwick is a seaside civil parish in the Arun district of West Sussex, England, which contains part of the suburbs of Bognor Regis to the East.
+Aldwick is a seaside village and civil parish in the Arun district of West Sussex, England.
+Bognor Regis is to the east of the village.
 The ecclesiastical parish, formerly part of Pagham includes the smaller settlement of Rose Green.

 There are three churches, a few shops and several miles of beach.

 History

 Aldwick was formerly part of the older Pagham parish and formerly an important tithing, giving its name to a hundred.
 It was part of the ancient Rape of Chichester.

 20th century

 Aldwick had, briefly, a home of the constitutional monarch of the British Empire when King George V convalesced (with his wider family regularly visiting) at Craigweil House in 1929, before its demolition.
 This stay led directly to Bognor attaining the suffix 'Regis'.
 The area around this has throwback relatively ornate architecture of the early 20th century and a large conservation area.